mesosphere/d2iq-engineering-blog/content/posts/dkp-and-kubevirt-part-1/index.md

 ## KubeVirt basics and architecture

 Already pointed out but learning is repeating: KubeVirt is **NOT** an hypervisor.
-The virtual machines are created and managed via KVM / Libvirt.
+The virtual machines are created and managed via KVM / libvirt.
 The virtual machines are **NOT** running inside a pod.
 All virtual machines are **real** KVM virtual machines running on the Linux nodes (and btw: that is how [OpenStack][openstack] works).

 ![Simple architecure](architecture-simple.png)